Fitness on the Rocks: Where to Try Indoor Climbing

 The Source Climbing Center

 For climbers in Southwest Washington, The Source in Vancouver has walls up to 36 feet tall, bouldering courses, and a kids mezzanine for youth or adults looking for a warmup.
-Call ahead to reserve space in introductory classes.
+Call ahead or go online to reserve space in classes.

 Wild Walls in Spokane is a combination climbing gym and yoga studio that offers climbing classes, private instruction and youth programs.
 Yoga classes are included with monthly and annual memerships.